6 GREAT MOVIES ABOUT FISHING

 Things become tense quickly, and the effects that follow are mind-blowing.
 Again and again, what many of these movies teach us is that we should not try to battle Mother Nature.

-6. Honourable Mention: Moby Dick (1956)
+6. Honorable Mention: Moby Dick (1956)

 While technically not a fishing movie per se (a whale is a mammal), this classic John Huston movie starring Gregory Peck as Captain Ahab still leads the pack as far as adaptions of Herman Melville’s 19th-century novel go.